okta/okta.github.io/_source/_posts/2017-04-26-bootiful-development-with-spring-boot-and-angular.md

 npm install -g @angular/cli@1.6.7
 ```

-From a terminal window, cd into the root of the `spring-boot-angular-example` directory and run the following command.
+From a terminal window, cd into the root of the `spring-boot-angular-example` directory and run the following command:

 ```bash
 ng new client